 VPF HR/Payroll Assistance

-A VPF HR/Payroll foreign national tax specialist holds office hours at the Atlas Service Center in E17-106 on Tuesdays and Thursdays from 10:00 am through 4:30 pm to help international students, faculty, researchers, and staff determine their U.S. tax status.
+A VPF HR/Payroll tax specialist holds virtual office hours on Tuesdays and Thursdays from 10:00 am through 4:30 pm to help international students, faculty, researchers, and staff determine their U.S. tax status.

 Log in to Atlas—MIT’s self-service and administrative systems hub—to book these appointments online.
 See the Atlas Full Catalog menu on the left.
 Choose Atlas Service Center In-person Services, then Tax Treaty Guidance, to book appointments at the Atlas Service Center.